-Be Daylighted and Help Make Westport the Brightest town in Mayo this Winter
+Be Daylighted and Help Make Mayo the Brightest County in Ireland

 Here are some tips to ensure you are seen: